openaustralia/planningalerts/app/views/atdis/_guidance.md

 These are the same steps which the [OpenAustralia Foundation](http://www.openaustraliafoundation.org.au) (OAF) will carry out for the official compliance testing.

 Note that the definitive reference of what is compliant with the ATDIS specification is the [specification document](specification) itself.
 This page is intended as a short, simple to read summary of the process by which OAF will test compliance and you should test your compliance before submitting.
-Just because something isn’t included here (and is included in the specification) doesn’t mean that it isn’t important!
+Just because something isn’t included here (and is included in the specification) doesn’t mean that it isn’t important.

 ### What you should do to prepare before submitting for compliance testing